-The most important question when evaluating a short sale9 months ago
+The most important question when evaluating a short sale1 year ago

 The most important question when evaluating a potential short sale.